mna/0value/posts/A PEG parser generator for Go.md

 no escapes, as in Go`
 ```

-In addition to string and character literals, character classes can be used in square brackets, similar to regular expressions:
+In addition to string and character literals, as seen above, character classes can be used in square brackets, similar to regular expressions:

 ```
 [abc]       // a, b or c